 If you used Johnson’s Baby Powder or Shower to Shower body powder and were diagnosed with ovarian cancer, you may qualify to participate in a free class action lawsuit investigation and pursue compensation and other damages.
 Family members of loved ones who died of baby powder cancer can also join.

 It’s absolutely free to participate, and the baby powder cancer lawyers working this investigation do not get paid unless you do.
-Submit your information now for a free case evaluation!
+Fill out the form on this page now or call 1 (800) 246-4878 for a FREE case evaluation.

 Women who regularly use talcum baby powder on their genital area increase their risk of ovarian cancer by 24%, according to new research.
 This information is highly disturbing considering that nearly 40% of women are said to regularly use baby powder for personal hygiene after bathing and showering.
 Some of the most popular talc powder products used are Johnson’s Baby Powder and Shower to Shower.